florinborceanu/258Game/Teofil's work/Front End/README.txt

 Log:

+-Story:
--Story: Slideshow initiation
+@ Slideshow initiation
-		some images... - Should arrange the scaling and the arrangement to don't cover the characters from background
+		some images...
-	 << and >> Next and prev buttons
+@ << and >> Next and prev buttons
-	Bullets(dots) to ease the access from image to image
+@ Bullets(dots) to ease the access from image to image

-Note: Have to check some of the colors
+!issue:
+	the background might ( 99% probability ) get covered with the slideshow - comic-style - story
+  Solutions: either get the BG modified such that the characters appearing in bg will still be visible
+	     either make the slideshow big enough to cover them completely

+-Team page:
+@just an inititation